 • Amortised cost - Debt instruments that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 A gain or loss on a debt instrument that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
 Interest income from these financial assets is included in interest income using the effective interest rate method.

-(a) Classification and recognition (continued)
+- 2.3 Financial assets (continued) - (a) Classification and recognition (continued)

 At subsequent measurement (continued)